T.E.C 3001 Review

 “TEC 3001 is a marvel of its kind.”

 “The game kept me crouched close to the TV like I used to when I was little.”

 Run, Rush, Haste, Burst

 Jump, Charge, Dodge, Slide

 You just slipped and got crushed!
 You can’t handle T.E.C 3001 yet…

 Try again until speed holds no secrets for you.

-Winner of the Indie Games Summer Uprising 2011, the game arrives on your iOS devices with iOS7 ready.
+Winner of the Indie Games Summer Uprising 2011.

 - Split screen multiplayer mode to challenge your friends on the same device